 - properly grilling a steak on a charcoal grill

-This is a joint post with the hubster: Phil is the uncontested grillmeister of our household.
+This is a joint post with Phil, the uncontested grillmeister of our household.

 How to buy ribeye steaks for a bargain